i-love-flamingo/httpcache/Readme.md

 Caches in memory - and therefore is a very fast cache.

 It is base on the LRU-Strategy witch drops least used entries.
-For this reason the cache will be no overcommit your memory and will automicly fit the need of your current traffic.
+For this reason the cache will be no over-commit your memory and will atomically fit the need of your current traffic.

 ### redis

 Is using [redis](https://redis.io/) as an shared inMemory cache.
 Since all cache-fetched has an overhead to the inMemoryBackend, the redis is a little slower.
-The benefit of redis is the shared storage an the high efficiency in reading and writing keys. especialy if you need scale fast horizonaly, it helps to keep your backend-systems healthy.
+The benefit of redis is the shared storage an the high efficiency in reading and writing keys.
+Especially if you need scale fast horizontally, it helps to keep your backend-systems healthy.

-Be ware of using redis (or any other shared cache backend) as an single backend, because of network latency. (have a look at the twoLevelBackend)
+Be ware of using redis (or any other shared cache backend) as a single backend, because of network latency. (have a look at the twoLevelBackend)

 ### twoLevel